 Alsós evolved over time and there were many variants.
-The main description on this page is mostly based on the rules published by G. J. Potter in A kártyajáték művészete (Budapest, 1930) and reprinted by Gyula Zsigri in 21 válogatott kártyajáték (Szeged, 1993), which I am told gives a reliable account of the way the game was generally played in the years before World War II.
+The main description on this page is mostly based on the rules published by G. J. Potter in A kártyajáték művészete (Budapest, 1930) and reprinted by Gyula Zsigri in his 21 válogatott kártyajáték (Szeged, 1993), which I am told gives a reliable account of the way the game was generally played in the years before World War II.

 Outline of Procedure

 Because Alsós is quite complex, it may be useful to start with an outline of the game procedure, taking the three-player game as a model.
 In each hand the cards are played out in tricks, but before this happens the players bid to determine the trump suit if any, and which player will play alone against the other two in alliance.
 It is also possible for the players to announce in advance that they will attempt various extra feats known as 'figurák' (figures) which will be paid for independently and to contest figures announced by opponents, doubling the cost by saying kontra.
 At the start of play players can declare certain combinations of cards (sequences or sets of 4) held in hand.
 Only the holder of the best combination of each type will be able to score for these.
 Then the cards are played, the result is determined and scores calculated, and the cards are gathered in and the deal passes to the next player.

 The stages of the game are as follows.

 - First part of the deal.
 The cards are shuffled and cut.
 The dealer deals six cards to each player and turns up the next card to show the proposed trump suit, known as the original suit, deals three more cards each, which the players are not allowed to see until step 5, and displays the bottom card of the pack.